Utility model: Australia

-The law in Australia provides for the grant of a utility model known, since 2001, as an innovation patent.
+The law in Australia provided for the grant of a utility model known, between 2001 and 2021 when it was phased out, as an innovation patent.
 From 1979 to 2001, a similar regime existed under the name "petty patent".
 For an innovation patent to be valid the invention claimed must be novel and involve an innovative step.
 An invention will lack novelty if it has already been disclosed to the public through prior publication or prior use anywhere in the world.
 Publication within a "grace period" of 12 months prior to the filing date of an innovation patent with the consent of the applicant is not considered to form part of the prior art for the assessment of novelty.
 The innovative step requirement is supposedly a lesser requirement than the inventive step required for a standard patent under Australian law.
 An invention will involve an innovative step if there are differences between the invention and the prior art, that make a substantial contribution to the working of the invention.

 An innovation patent is granted automatically after a formalities check without substantive examination, however, infringement proceedings cannot be instituted unless and until the innovation patent has been certified, which requires a substantive examination.
 Examination cannot proceed until the innovation patent has been granted.
 Innovation patents have a maximum term of eight years subject to payment of annual renewal fees payable from the second anniversary of the date of filing.
 Innovation patents are available to persons outside Australia, but an Australian address for service must be provided.
 Innovation patent specifications must be prepared by a registered patent attorney unless the application proceeds as a Convention application or as a divisional application.
 Innovation patent applications cannot proceed as national phase of an international patent application (see Patent Cooperation Treaty), but can proceed as a divisional application from an international patent application that is open to public inspection.